immutable/imx-core-sdk/README.md

 ### Configuration

 A configuration object is required to be passed into Core SDK requests.
 This can be obtained by using the `getConfig` function available within the Core SDK.
-You are required to provide the correct contract addresses and api base path of the network you wish to use.
+You are required to provide the correct contract addresses, Chain ID, and api base path of the network you wish to use.
 The Immutable X platform currently supports `ropsten` for testing and `mainnet` for production.

 | Network   | Chain ID | API Base Path                       | Stark Contract Address                       | Registration Contract Address                |
 |-----------|----------|-------------------------------------|----------------------------------------------|----------------------------------------------|